jrodolfo/xmlparser/README.md

 # XML Parser
-Simple Java app that implements XML parse using DOM and SAX
+Java app that implements XML parse using DOM and SAX

 ## What is this?

-This is a simple Java app that implements XML parse using DOM and SAX based on the following features:
+This is a Java app that implements XML parse using DOM and SAX based on the following features:

-1) Use sample-small.xml and sample-big.xml documents for testing
+1) Files sample-small.xml and sample-big.xml are used for testing.

-2) There should be a configuration file, xmlparser.properties, where user can define the nodes (i.e ns2:Denomination) he/she is interested in (case insensitive)
+2) There is a configuration file, xmlparser.properties, where user can define the nodes/tag/element (e.g. ns2:Denomination) he/she is interested in (case insensitive).

-3) During the passing the XML document, if it encounters one of a defined tag, it should print the node value defined for that element as follows
+3) During the parsing of the XML document, if it encounters one of a defined tag, it prints the node value defined for that element as follows:

 		Node {Node name} found with value {Node value}

-4) Application should be able to handle large files
+4) Application is able to handle large files.

-5) If the configuration file has defined the threshold file size in bytes (e.g. FileThreshold:20000) then any xml file larger than that will be considered to be a large file.
-In this case, your application should use appropriate parsing method to be able to handle large files.
+5) If the configuration file has defined the threshold file size in bytes, e.g. threshold.file.size=20000, then any xml file larger than that 20,000 bytes is considered to be a large file.
+In this case, the application uses appropriate parsing method (SAX, not DOM) to be able to handle large files.

 General requirements: